Jane's Guide Here's all the help you need to use Jane.

 • It’s also good to know that when the same Intake Form is sent to a client, it does not override the first completed form, but creates an additional saved Intake Form each time the client completes it.

-Note: currently the shortest “Valid For” period we have is 3 days.
-If your clients are booking appointments more frequently than the 3-day time frame, it’s important to note Jane will not ask them to complete this Intake Form again.
+So if your clients are booking appointments more frequently than the 3-day time frame, it’s important to note Jane will not ask them to complete this Intake Form again.
+But if your clients are booking appointments less frequently than the 3-day time frame, they will receive an intake form every time they book an appointment.

 #2: Appointment Type

-🔥 Hot tip: If you create a ‘clinic-wide’ Intake Form (by choosing All Appointments), you can also create much smaller ‘discipline/practitioner/treatment-specific’ Intake Forms and Jane will combine them into one form to send to your clients.
+🔥 Hot tip: If you create a “clinic-wide” Intake Form (by choosing All Appointments), you can also create much smaller ‘discipline/practitioner/treatment-specific’ Intake Forms and Jane will combine them into one form to send to your clients.
+Just be careful not to double up on the same questions if you ask similar ones in multiple forms.

 #3: Patient Profile Fields

-Check the boxes to include the fields you’d like collected in the Intake Form.
-These fields will be recorded in the Patient Profile.
-Any field that Jane already knows will be automatically populated so the patient can either update or just continue on.
+Once answered these fields will be recorded in the Patient Profile.
+Any field that Jane already knows will be automatically populated so the patient can either update or just continue.

 You can also choose whether the fields are mandatory or optional.
-Jane will always ask for First Name, Last Name and Email, but the rest of the fields can be optional or required.
+Jane will automatically always ask for First Name, Last Name and Email, but the rest of the fields can be set to optional or required.

 #4: Credit Cards